Netflix is releasing a science and wildlife documentary series titled The Hidden Lives of Pets on June 22, 2022, which explores the lives of animals.

 This series may give you scientifically supported answers to your questions if that’s what you’re after.
 Pets worldwide are profiled, and the most recent research on our furry friends is presented.

 Intelligence is the focus of Episode 1

 Many of us assume that our pets are basic beings who only care about receiving food and going outside.
 It’s undeniable, though, that they have the potential to be trained to perform far more impressively.

 As a result, we now have access to creatures with a level of intelligence unmatched by those of their species.

 Animal intelligence can be boosted in the right circumstances, from a base-jumping Border Collie and a bopping cockatoo to racing rats.

-For Kazuza the border collie, it’s a never-ending flight as they base jump together from a 2000-foot high cliff with no fear or trepidation whatsoever.
-Many times, when animals are in tune with their owners’ emotional intelligence, their normal inclinations are overridden by that intelligence.
+For Kazuza, the border collie, it’s a never-ending flight as the base jump together from a 2000-foot high cliff with no fear or trepidation whatsoever.
+When animals are usually in tune with their owners’ emotional intelligence, that intelligence overrides their usual tendencies.